Field-driven Reversal Models in Artificial Spin Ice: Inter-island Coupling and Emergent Anisotropy

 For the PD and SW-PD models, the dipolar field magnitude and angle from each macrospin is unaffected by the field applied to it.
 This is one of the greatest weaknesses of the models, but it also allows us to easily examine them analytically.
 For the PD model, the biasing of the energy barrier (in Joules) of each island in the four island unit, $-\bm{M} \cdot \bm{H}$, from the dipolar field from all other islands, $H_{dip}$, is identical:

 where $D = \mu_0 M / (4 \pi a^3)$ is the dipolar field coupling constant in which $\mu_0$ is the permeability of free space, $M$ is the net island moment magnitude (A$\,$m$^2$), and $a$ is the first nearest neighbor distance (for our arrays: $a$ = 420~nm, $D$ = 7.958$\times 10^{-4}$~T).
 Since Eq.~(\ref{eqn:pdp_E}) applies to all islands, no misalignment of the anisotropy axes with respect to the geometrical axes can exist in the PD model for \emph{any} island rotation angle.
 The PD astroids of the \emph{coupled} islands, calculated using the flatspin package [Figure~\ref{fig:pw_unit_astroid}(a)] confirm the result expected from Eq.~(\ref{eqn:pdp_E}): there is no anisotropy axis misalignment, no strong coupling regime, and there is a small increase in $H_c$.
+In all flatspin simulations, the other parameters were: $\mathtt{\alpha_{flatspin}}$ = 7.958$\times 10^{-4}$~T, \texttt{lattice\_spacing}=$\sqrt{2}$, and \texttt{neighbor\_distance} = 10.
 Comparing the PD curves [Figure~\ref{fig:pw_unit_astroid}(a)] to those from MM [Figure~\ref{fig:pw_unit_astroid}(c)] also makes clear just how much more rapidly they increase with angle than they should do due to the simplicity of the reversal criterion, as discussed above.

-For the SW-PD model, no simple analytical forms exist for the anisotropy axis, so we solve the system numerically using the Python CAS system SymPy.~\cite{sympy_2017} The presence of dipolar fields effectively shifts the SW astroids, thus imparting an offset in the anisotropy axis and a change in the coercive field value.
+For the SW-PD model, no simple analytical forms exist for the anisotropy axis, so we solve the system of equations numerically using the Python CAS system SymPy.~\cite{sympy_2017} The presence of dipolar fields effectively shifts the SW astroids, thus imparting an offset in the anisotropy axis and a change in the coercive field value.
 For our sample, $\Delta \theta_A$ is -1.122$^{\mathrm{o}}$ and $\mu_o H_c$ increases a small amount (from 19.587~mT to 20.054~mT).
 The flatspin calculated astroids for the SW-PD model [Figure~\ref{fig:pw_unit_astroid}(b)], reproduce the anisotropy axis misalignment and the change in coercive fields compared to uncoupled islands.
 However, these values are both of the wrong sign and of much smaller magnitude than the MM values.
 The plots also show that the strong coupling regime is much narrower than in the MM model, with $\Delta \theta_c$ being only 4.2$^{\mathrm{o}}$ wide in the SW-PD model.